-Survivors include his wife of 50 years, Barbara Carrigan; daughter, Susan Elizabeth Carrigan; son, Jeffrey Carrigan; siblings, Michael, Bill, Jerry, Jean and Mary; grandson, Ethan Carrigan granddaughter, and Skylah Carrigan.
-Mr. Carrigan was preceded in death by brothers, Bobby Carrigan and Chuck Carrigan.
+Survivors include his wife of 50 years, Barbara Carrigan; daughter, Susan Elizabeth Carrigan; son, Jeffrey Jean and Mary; grandson, Ethan Carrigan and Skylah Carrigan.

+by brothers, Bobby Carrigan and Chuck Carrigan.
 Arrangements are under the direction of Millennium Cremation Service, Sebastian.

 Condolences may be shared online at www.millenniumcremationservice. com.

-Eastern student Alex Rooney inducted into DMD business honor society Eastern Connecticut State University inducted 25 students into the inducted was junior ness community through Mu Delta Honor Delta Society (DMD) on May 6.
-This international honor society recognizes accounting, business administration, business finance majors.
+Eastern student Alex Rooney inducted into DMD business bonor society Eastern Connecticut State University induct-Mu Delta Honor Delta finance majors.
 Alex Rooney of North WILLIMANTIC information systems and members.
-Its purpose is to foster the well-being of Among the students members and the busilifetime memberships To be eligible, students must have a 3.25 major GPA and be in the top 20 percent of their graduating class.
+Its purpose is to foster the well-being of Among the students members and the busied 25 students into the inducted was junior ness community through lifetime memberships To be eligible, students must have a 3.25 major GPA and be in the top 20 percent of their graduating class.
 Carolyn Ann Werge,75 THOMPSON - Carolyn A. (Gazzola) Werge, 75, of Lowell Davis Rd., passed away on Monday, May 3, 2021 at her home surrounded by her loving family.
 She was the beloved wife of Robert W. Werge, Sr. for 57 beautiful years.
 Born in the Bronx, NY, she was the daughter of the late William and Margaret (Scarpati) Gazzola.